DaJoker29/worldbuilding-project-omd/Places/Xenavere Manor.md

 ![[Pasted image 20240331000901.png]]
 # Overview
 **Background**
-In their time, the Xenavere family were a group of high society
+In their time, the Xenaveres were a merchant dynasty who utilizing

 - Randomly generated floor plan.
 Essentially a labyrinth.